2020 Drake Bulldogs football team

 The 2020 Drake Bulldogs football team represented Drake University as a member of the Pioneer Football League (PFL) during the 2020–21 NCAA Division I FCS football season.
 The season was suspended in the fall of 2020 because of the COVID-19 pandemic and played in the spring of 2021.
 Led by second-year head coach Todd Stepsis, the Bulldogs compiled an overall record of 2–3 with an identical mark in conference play, placing fifth in the PFL.
 The team played its home games at Drake Stadium in Des Moines, Iowa.

-Previous season

-The Bulldogs finished the 2019 season 6–5, 6–2 in PFL play to finish in a tie for second place.